 (2007), and the Cambridge Companion to Feminism in Philosophy

 , (coeditor, 2000).
-In 2014, she was awarded a Leverhulme Major Research Fellowship (2014-16); and is currently finishing work on a book in moral philosophy, on blame and forgiveness.
+She was awarded a Leverhulme Major Research Fellowship (2014-16); and is currently finishing work on a book in moral philosophy, Blaming and Forgiving: The Work of Morality

 , a U.K. government panel that resolves claims from families that lost property during the Nazi era.
 She is an Associate Editor of the Journal of the American Academy of Arts and Sciences, and was elected President of the American Philosophical Association (Eastern Division) 2022-23.